Solve a spatial problem

 The next part of the analysis is to identify the buffers that contain Nassella tussock.
 For this, you need a tool that finds features in one layer (Campground_Buffers) according to whether they have areas in common with features in another layer (Nassella Tussock Range).

 - Click Analysis to open the Perform Analysis pane.
+If necessary select Feature Analysis.

+- If necessary, select Feature Analysis.
 Expand the Find Locations group and click the Find Existing Locations tool.

 The Find Existing Locations tool selects existing features in your study area that meet a series of attribute or spatial criteria you specify.